Menopause in Women

 Understanding the Causes of Menopause

-Menopause is a natural phase in a woman’s life, marking the end of reproductive years.
+Menopause is a natural phase in a woman’s life, marking the end of her reproductive years.
 It usually occurs at the women menopause age of 45 to 55, but the beginning stages of menopause can start earlier with hormonal fluctuations.
-This transition happens as the ovaries gradually produce less estrogen and progesterone, leading to the menopause last period symptoms like irregular cycles and heavy or light bleeding.
+This transition happens as the ovaries gradually produce less estrogen and progesterone.
 While menopause is a natural process, some medical conditions or treatments can also trigger early menopause.
-In some cases, cause of bleeding after menopause may indicate underlying health concerns.
-Adopting menopause self-care practices can help manage this transition smoothly

 Causes of Menopause: